-I'm a resort-certified skibike instructor (and a former AASI Certified Snowboard Instructor) at a major Front Range Colorado ski resort.
-I currently teach skibiking part-time.
-With over ten seasons of working between two ski resorts and traveling to most ski resorts around Colorado, I'm now fairly knowledgeable about ski resort operations and have a variety of industry contacts.
-I can be contacted at email@example.com.
+I'm a formerly resort-certified skibike instructor (and a former AASI Certified Snowboard Instructor) at a major Front Range Colorado ski resort.
+I taught skibiking part-time for ten seasons.
+With over sixteen seasons of working between two ski resorts and traveling to most ski resorts around Colorado, I'm now fairly knowledgeable about ski resort operations and have a variety of industry contacts.
+I can be contacted at watertigerenterprisesLLC@comcast.net

 I've worked as a molecular biologist in the biotechnology industry for the past twenty years.
 Professional publications can be found in Lancet, Blood, Journal of Biological Chemistry, Human Heredity, Nucleic Acids Research, American Journal of Human Genetics, British Journal of Haemotology, and several books on lignocellulosic biodegradation.

 As a freelance writer, many of my articles appeared on Gadling.com, Yahoo!
 Sports, AOL Travel, Paw Nation, Zonder.com, Yahoo!
 Voices, and Helium.com.